Jeiwan/uniswapv3-book/content/docs/milestone_6/nft-manager.md

 }
 ```

 `tokenURI` will return an empty string until we implement a metadata and SVG renderer.
-We implement the stub so that
+We've added the stub so that
-the Solidity compiler doesn't fail while we're working on the rest of the contract.
+the Solidity compiler doesn't fail while we're working on the rest of the contract (the `tokenURI` function in the Solmate
+ERC721 contract is virtual, so we must implement it).

 ## Minting

 Minting, as we discussed earlier, will involve two operations: adding liquidity to a pool and minting an NFT.

-To keep the links between pool liquidity positions and NFTs, we'll need a state variable and a structure:
+To keep the links between pool liquidity positions and NFTs, we'll need a mapping and a structure:

 ```solidity
 struct TokenPosition {